IllDepence/sirtetris.com_2021_jekyll/hobby.md

 ![](assets/img/interests/ps.jpg)

 Giving penspinning a try couldn't be easier.
 Grab a more or less balanced pen, look at a video tutorial online and practice &mdash; that's it.
 It is, of course, more fun when you also get involved with the community.
 The largest international board on the topic of penspinning ~~is the [UPSB](http://upsb.info/), I guess~~ that I know of appears to have gone inactive.
-Most contries also have their own board/community.
+Most countries also have their own board/community.
 Try to look out for gatherings.
 It's most fun when you meet other spinners in person and talk to them. :)

 Here's some viewing material: [Supawit](https://www.youtube.com/watch?v=Ug_D_jyOOmE), [pyralux](https://www.youtube.com/watch?v=2EGFq-jvhFc), [A13x](https://www.youtube.com/watch?v=5jaRrtGVc3A)